arun786/springaws/README.md

-# Spring Boot application deployed in AWS as a Jar file or War file
+# Spring Boot application deployed in AWS as a Jar file or War file using Elastic Bean Stalk

 This project is about developing Spring Boot Rest Service Project using the below